Director, partner strategy

 She has also worked as a grassroots campaign organizer and field recruiter in Boston.

 The diehard St. Louis Cardinals fan earned a bachelor’s degree in psychology from Occidental College.
-She also volunteers as a member of the KIPP Los Angeles associates board.
+She is also a 2018-2019 Coro Lead LA Fellow.

 What are people often surprised to learn about you?